MetsalIlnris/MetsalIlnris/Diary/Diary2022.md

 10.24:
 Finally finish AI course's final exam.
 Newly purchased keyboard isn't satisfied me, so I return it.
-Try some new sentence in my drum kits, pick up in the song Jabon(JoJo)
+Try some new sentence in my drum kits, picked up in the song Jabon(JoJo)
 10.25:
 Working hard to construct a business and data decoupling patterns back-end program on springboot project using Jpa to operate datas.Benifit from it a lot.
 ![image](https://user-images.githubusercontent.com/92503302/197578906-4da165dc-8f27-49a0-b401-cfe0c5ca833e.png)